 The 64-bit Identifier is an IEEE Extended Unique Identifier (EUI-64).[IEE01] The EUI-64 specification provides a non-unique numberspace by having a scope bit that indicates whether a given identifier has local-scope or global-scope.
 One can form an anonymous identifier where the scope bit has been set to local.
-Alternatively, the EUI-64 identifier will have the scope bit set to global and will be formed from an IEEE 1394 ("Firewire") Media Access Control (MAC) Address or from an IEEE 802 (LAN) MAC Address.[IEE95, IEE02, IEE99] In practice, the EUI-64 Identifier probably will be composed from an IEEE 802 MAC Address.
+Alternatively, the EUI-64 identifier will have the scope bit set to global and will be formed from an IEEE 1394 ("Firewire") Media Access Control (MAC) Address or from an IEEE 802 (LAN) MAC Address.[IEE95, IEE02, IEE99] The EUI-64 also has a bit reserved to indicate whether an Identifier name a single node (i.e. unicast) or a set of nodes (i.e. multicast).
+In normal operation, the EUI-64 Identifier probably will be composed from an IEEE 802 MAC Address.
 The Identifier has no topological significance and is treated as an opaque object.